googleapis/sample-tester/docs/defining-tests/testplan-reference.rst

 One of the inputs to sample-tester is the “testplan”, which outlines how to run the samples and what checks to perform.

 #.
-The testplan can be spread over any number of ``TESTPLAN.yaml``
+The testplan is specified in any number of YAML documents that live
-   files.
+   inside any number of YAML files.
+Each YAML file may contain multiple YAML documents, separate with the standard ``---`` YAML document separator.
+Each testplan document self-identifies as such via the use of the `type: test/samples` top-level field.

+   - For backwards compatibility, any document that does not have a `type:` top-level field will be treated as a testplan if the file in which it was specified ends in ``.yaml`` but not ``.manifest.yaml``

 #.
-You can have any number of test suites.
+The testplan can have any number of test suites.
 #.
 Each test suite can have ``setup``, ``teardown``, and ``cases``
    sections.
 #.
 The ``cases`` section is a list of test cases.
 For _each_ test